3nt3r-A-U53rn4m3/typing-club-autotyper-bookmarklet/README.md

 ## Setup
 - copy paste everything in autotyper.js (EVERYTHING)
 - create bookmark, except instead of URL paste what you've copied
-- go to a typingclub page and press bookmarklet
+- go to a typingclub page and go to lessson
+- **reload lesson**
+- press bookmarklet

 This doesn't quite work with lessons that include **tabs** or **enter keys**.